• Skip to primary navigation

 Summary

-This Proclamation follows similar proclamations in Washington State by the cities of Port Townsend, Gig Harbor, and Langley in December 2022, and Jefferson County and San Juan County in January and February 2023.
+This declaration follows similar proclamations in the state of Washington by the cities of Port Townsend, Gig Harbor, and Langley in December 2022, as well as Jefferson County and San Juan County in January and February 2023.

-The campaign to recognize the rights of the Southern Resident Orca is led by the Earth Law Center (ELC) and partner, Legal Rights for the Salish Sea (LRSS), to protect and recover their population and the ecosystems on which they depend.
-The long-term goal is State level recognition of the population’s inherent rights.
+The campaign to recognize the rights of the Southern Resident Orca is led by the Earth Law Center (ELC) and local partner organization, Legal Rights for the Salish Sea (LRSS).
+The long-term goal is state-level recognition of the population’s inherent rights to protect and recover their population and the ecosystems.
 The campaign was launched in 2018 and in 2022 ELC created a template resolution that serves as the basis for the subsequent local-level proclamations.

 When using our data, please follow the FAIR and CARE Principles for data governance outlined in our Ethics Statement.
 We are doing our best to be correct in the information we provide, but if you notice any omission or inaccuracy, please report this to us immediately at info@ecojurisprudence.org so we can correct it.